The Quantum Frontier

 The Slow Buildout (1994–2019)

-The theory had advanced, but in practice, quantum systems operated at a highly limited state.
+The theory had advanced, but in practice, quantum systems still operated at a highly limited state.
 Building quantum systems stable enough to function meaningfully as “computers” was out of reach, akin to trying to build calculators out of snow.

 Acceleration (2019–Present)

-In 2019, breakthroughs began to appear and then accelerate.
+By 2019, breakthroughs began to accelerate.
 Google’s Sycamore processor performed a computation in 200 seconds that would take the world’s fastest classical computer at the time an estimated 10,000 years (Arute et al., 2019).
 In 2024, the Google Willow chip crossed an even more fundamental threshold: decreasing error rates as more qubits were added rather than increasing the error rate.
-This demonstrated for the first time that quantum error correction works at scale (Acharya et al., 2024)
+This demonstrated for the first time that quantum error correction works at scale (Acharya et al., 2024).

 How Quantum Computing Works: Qubits, Entanglement, and Error Correction